wp-plugins/captain-slider/readme.txt

 = My slider’s just not displaying! = If you’ve done everything else right and it’s still not displaying, you’re probably having a jQuery conflict with another plugin/theme.
 Try reverting back to the default Twenty Eleven or Twenty Twelve theme and disabling each plugin one by one.
 = Can I display multiple sliders on one page? = Why yes you can!
 = Which slider does Captain Slider use? = Captain Slider proudly uses the lovely [Flex Slider](http://woothemes.com/flexslider/) by [WooThemes](http://woothemes.com/)
-= How can I say thanks Captain Theme? =
-How sweet of you.
-Anything from a small donation (made through the Captain Slider settings page) to a link to Captain Theme (http://captaintheme.com/) on your site helps!
 == Screenshots ==

 1. The Add New Slide Page - captions/links/video inputs etc.